abstracter-io/atomic-release/docs/git-tag-command.md

 # GitTagCommand

-A git command to create a local/remote tag.
+A Git command to create a local/remote tag.

 ### Config